If a disagreement arises concerning requested accommodations, the student may appeal the decision. Below are the steps to take.

 8. The Office of Equal Opportunity is available to support and guide the student throughout the appeal process.
 For more information, visit the Swarthmore Equal Opportunity Office website or contact Human Resources at firstname.lastname@example.org or 610-328-8397.

-If a student with a disability feels he/she has experienced discrimination based on a disability, the student should consult with the staff of Student Disability Services, Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, and/or the Equal Opportunity Officer.
-They can advise the student about the College procedures and policies concerning discrimination.
-If a student with a disability has a complaint based on the disability against a college employee or fellow student, the student is encouraged to discuss the concern with the person directly or the student may contact the employee's supervisor, staff of Student Disability Services, Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, or the Human Resources office.
+If a student with a disability feels they have experienced discrimination based on a disability, the student should consult with the staff of Student Disability Services, Associate Dean of Academic Success, Dean of Students, and/or the Equal Opportunity Officer.
+They can advise the student about the College's procedures and policies concerning discrimination.
+If a student with a disability has a complaint based on the disability against a college employee or fellow student, the student is encouraged to discuss the concern with the person directly or the student may contact the employee's supervisor, staff of Student Disability Services, Associate Dean of Academic Success, Dean of Students, or the Human Resources office.